MasoudMiM/masoudmim.github.io/_pages/dogear.md

         <strong>Metadata from four catalogues</strong>: Open Library, Google
         Books, the Library of Congress and the Internet Archive, tried in order with automatic fallback and client-side rate limiting, so their limits are respected rather than discovered.
+Lookups are cached on your machine and survive a restart, so reopening Obsidian does not repeat them.
       </li>
       <li>
         <strong>Covers that survive</strong>: fetched from Open Library by ISBN